Reconstruction of the Effective Energy-deposition Vertex of Muon Showers using PMT Waveform in a Large-scale Liquid Scintillator Detector: Reconstruction performance

 Figure~\ref{fig:rec-fullsim-E-performance} presents the dependence of single-shower vertex reconstruction performance on shower energy, specifically examining the resolution (Fig.~\ref{fig:rec-fullsim-E-res}) and bias (Fig.~\ref{fig:rec-fullsim-E-bias}) of the reconstructed vertex position.
 The spatial resolutions (defined by the 68\% percentile) of the X and Y components remain below 0.2~m, with negligible biases.
 Moreover, the reconstruction accuracy for the X and Y components shows no significant energy dependence.
 In comparison, the resolution for the Z component is less precise, though it stays within 0.35~m.
 The bias in the reconstructed Z position stabilizes at approximately -0.2~m ($Z_{\rm true} - Z_{\rm rec}$) for shower energies above 2~GeV.
 Detailed analysis attributes the comparatively lower Z reconstruction performance primarily to the forward-peaking nature of muon energy deposition within the shower.
 This asymmetry in the shower spatial profile along the track direction degrades reconstruction accuracy.
-Additionally, the higher proportion of muons entering from the detector top (corresponding to smaller zenith angles, $\theta$) further contributed to this effect.
+Additionally, the higher proportion of muons entering from the detector top (corresponding to smaller zenith angles, $\theta$) further contributes to this effect, as most muons traverse the detector vertically, making the Z direction particularly sensitive to the longitudinal shower asymmetry.